Internal Medicine Residency Curriculum | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Our Internal Medicine Residency program is a leader and innovator in block model ambulatory education.
 We offer a two-week block of ambulatory clinic, which provides an uninterrupted inpatient and outpatient schedule.
 Residents can concentrate on their inpatient services or electives, which results in optimal patient care, teamwork, and education.

 This dedicated two-week block of ambulatory clinic time permits residents to focus, without interruption, solely on outpatient medicine.
-Each clinic week, the resident participates in daily didactic workshops and five days of primary care continuity clinic.
-Residents learn both inpatient and evidence-based ambulatory medicine, as well as a practical approach to clinical practice, billing, and referrals.
+Each clinic week, consists of seeing patients with faculty preceptors and one day of didactic learning dedicated to outpatient topics.
+Residents learn evidence-based ambulatory medicine, as well as a practical approach to clinical practice, billing, and referrals.
 Our residents appreciate their exposure to the way office-based medicine really works.
+Residents also have opportunities to spend half-days in ambulatory subspecialty clinics of their choice based on their fellowship or career goals.

 Electives